Global app downloads reached 33.6 billion in the first quarter of 2020 which is an all-time high with an increase of 20.3% YoY.

 Coding the design of your app usually consists of two basic elements:

-This stage of the app development process may contain multiple steps in itself, and should result in blueprints and a visual direction that will inform the app developers and engineers of the final product’s appearance.
+This stage of the mobile app development process may contain multiple steps in itself and should result in blueprints and a visual direction that will inform the app developers and engineers of the final product’s appearance.

 It should also inform developers about the way the app will feel and flow.